The Kalam Cosmological Argument

 About the Author

-David P. Diaz, Ed.D. is an author, retired college professor, and publisher of the Things I Believe Project.
+David P. Diaz, Ed.D. is an author and retired college professor.
 His writings have spanned the gamut from peer-reviewed technical articles to his memoir, which won the 2006 American Book Award.
-Dr. Diaz holds a Bachelor’s and Master of Science degrees from California Polytechnic State University, a Master of Arts in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University.
+Dr. Diaz holds a Bachelor’s and Master of Science degrees from California Polytechnic State University, a Master of Arts in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University. [back to top]

 Footnotes

-[1] For this paper, I am defining “nothing” as precisely that—no-thing.
-It is the complete opposite of something (substance); it has no essence, form, and/or properties and, therefore, has no existence.
+[1] For this paper, I am defining “nothing” as precisely that—NO THING.
+It is the complete opposite of something (substance); it has no essence, form, or properties and, therefore, no existence.

 [2] Yitzhak Y. Melamed and Martin Lin, “Principle of Sufficient Reason,” The Stanford Encyclopedia of Philosophy (Summer 2021 Edition), Edward N. Zalta (ed.), https://plato.stanford.edu/archives/sum2021/entries/sufficient-reason/.

-[3] Contingent or finite things are those that could not have existed on their own (i.e., have the potential to not exist) and are, therefore, dependent on something else for their existence.
+[3] Contingent or finite things are those that could not have existed on their own (i.e., had the potential to not exist) and are, therefore, dependent on something else for their existence.

 [4] Thomas Aquinas, Summa Theologica.
 Vol. 1.
 Translated by Fathers of the English Dominican Province (Westminster, MD: Christian Classics, 1981), Pt.
 1 Q2 Art.
 3 (third way).

 [5] A necessary being is one that could not have failed to exist.
-In other words, a necessary being is one that cannot not exist and, therefore, serves as the cause of all other things that exist.
+In other words, a necessary being cannot not exist and, therefore, serves as the cause of all things that exist.

 [6] Aquinas, Summa Theologica, Pt.
 1 Q2 Art.3.

-[8] There are different statements of the kalam argument; this is, I think, its simplest form.
+[8] The kalam argument has different statements; the one put forward here is, I think, its simplest form.
 This formulation of the argument comes from Craig, The Kalam Cosmological Argument, 63.

 [9] Norman L Geisler, The Big Book of Christian Apologetics: an A to Z Guide (Grand Rapids, MI: Baker Books, 2012), 171.